Carreau/phd-dissertation/parts/part4.rst

 In this study, I worked with K. Carvalho and J.Lemière in order to extend the system developed in :cite:`Carvalho2013a` to monitor the cortical tension increased of a biomimetic actin cortex formed on liposomes.
+I was principally involved in analysing 3D data acquire using Spinning disk microscope and develop a novel in order to fit a model of the liposome to get an precise and unbiased measure of the geometrical parameter.

 To determine the role of cortical tension in cells, :cite:`Maitre2012` use cell doublets.
 Here we form a liposome doublets around which we produce an actin